mrisen/inet-showcases/_docs/emulation/pingpong/index.md

 #### `Emulated1` configuration

 As mentioned above, this configuration uses the `ExtLowerEthernetInterface` offered by INET.
 This external interface acts as a bridge between the simulated and the real world.
-From this modul on, the emulation enters the real operation environment of the OS.
+From this module on, the emulation enters the real operation environment of the OS.
 The following video shows how the traffic rate of the virtual ethernet devices changes, while the emulation is running.
 Right at the beginning of the video, you can also take a look at the previous configurations that needed to be done for the emulation to run without errors:

 <p>
 <video autoplay loop controls src="Emulated1_EDIT.mp4" type="video/mp4" onclick="this.paused ? this.play() : this.pause();">Your browser does not support HTML5 video.</video>